cinchapi/concourse/impl-notes/README.md

-This directory contains notes about implementation details that are non-obvious.
+This directory contains notes for non-obvious implementation details.